ayebear/netlib/README.md

 ###### Receiving and handling packets

 Calling the receive() method will receive data from all of the sockets, and then invoke all of the registered callbacks (or the group that was specified).
+Packets that were not handled (but have registered callbacks), are stored in a container.
+These stored packets are the first thing handled in the receive() method, as long as they match the specified type.
+They will stay in the container until they are handled, or until a call to clear() or keepOnly().

 Normally you would want to call this continually in your application's loop.